Webhook Configuration

 Signature Verification

-Always verify webhook signatures to ensure authenticity.
+Always verify webhook signatures to ensure authenticity and prevent replay attacks.

 Signature Format